 The body is arranged with a small black square inside the square frame, drawing attention to the use of space.
 The foreground comprises the figure and the dark square, while the background comprises the negative space around the two elements.

 In each image, the viewer’s journey begins by following the subject’s gaze.
 The interior lines of the body, arms, and legs all direct the eye through the compositions.

-This photobook began with a Kickstarter was made possible by backers.
+The Square Nudes book began with a Kickstarter was made possible by backers.
 The acknowledgements in the front of the book include the names of major backer as well as the models for the images.
 The second edition was published in 2019 and is currently available; the first edition was published in 2015 and is out of print.